Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

    Highlighting and auto-completion

-Moreover to know allowed fields there is a selected box with all usable fields labels.
+Moreover to know allowed fields there is a selected box with all usable fields.
 If you click on one of them the field's name is introduced in the query.

 .. figure:: ../images/screenshots/tql/expert_query_allowed_fields.png